mo10serek/Lab1BuildingFunctions/README.md

 Download `Microsoft Azure Storage Explore` in this link: https://storageexplorer.com/.

-After downloading, open the application and click the person icon and click the Sign in with Azure... link.
+After downloading, open the application and click the person icon and click the **Sign in with Azure...** link.

-In the **Connect** window pick **Add an Azure account** and have your Azure environment your environment and then sign in.
+In the **Connect** window pick **Add an Azure account** and have your Azure environment ready and then sign in.

 Then pick your subscription and select **Open Explorer**